paralevel/secret-actions-for-shortcuts/reverse-engineer-actions.md

 You can find examples of action IDs by copying some random action in Shortcuts app and then run the following shortcut that converts the action in the clipboard to source: https://www.icloud.com/shortcuts/65d36be39c5a49cc8121e4ea652b606e

-When you’ve found or guessed a potential action ID you want to test, insert it between the ‘string’ tags in the following template plist:
+When you’ve found or guessed a potentially valid action ID that you want to test, insert it between the ‘string’ tags in the following template plist:
 ~~~xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">